Ogden Avenue on the North up to Douglas Park, railroad tracked along 33rd Street on the south, Western Avenue on the

 Marshall Square (Named after James A. Marshall, a dancing school teacher in Chicago in the 1830s) is a section in South Lawndale of its own; however, most Chicagoans just call it Little Village, no one ever says “South Lawndale” or “Marshall Square” but I want to educate everyone on the facts, regardless of preferences.
 This is also a west side neighborhood not a south side neighborhood like many think, South Lawndale lies within the boundaries of Chicago’s west side.

-Mexican families began to settle this area in 1967.
-As soon as Mexican families moved to Marshall square the Satan Disciples and Artistics and Morgan Deuces Street gangs moved in from other neighborhood.
+Mexican and Puerto Rican families began to settle this area in 1966 as University of Illinois at Chicago campus construction and Lincoln Park urban renewal projects pushed Hispanic families out and brought them to Marshall Square as the first Hispanics in the area.
+As soon as Hispanic families moved to Marshall square the Satan Disciples, Artistics and Morgan Deuces Street gangs moved in from other neighborhood.
 As these gangs got to know each other in the 1960s “white flight” took off as more manufacturing industries closed down.
 Mexican families moved in to take the place of the white families that departed but soon found themselves in a state of poverty just like in neighboring Little Village.

 The 1970s, 1980s and 1990s became the most violent years in Marshall Square.
 Eventually the Kents left the area and Cullerton Deuces decreased activity at times.
 Two Two Boys and Satan Disciples although violence is not as intense in this area as the last three decades of the 20th century this area still has higher crime.

 Marshall Square is the birthplace of the Two Two Boys, Insane Majectics (when they were Majestic Party Crew), Stone Kents and Cullerton Deuces.